HadrienG/tutorials/variant_calling.md

 Now we can perform the SNP and Indel calling:

-`samtools mpileup -o output.vcf -f pO157_Sakai.fasta test_sorted.bam`
+`samtools mpileup -uv -o output.vcf -f pO157_Sakai.fasta test_sorted.bam`

 You can read about the structure of vcf files here